TheQooseGoose/TheQooseGoose/README.md

 - Alternatively, the AI could be "dumber" and *not* seek cover or otherwise behave more recklessly, but that runs the risk of creating "another generic AI" that simply runs around and shoots without considering its own safety.
 If the AI does not try to preserve its own life, it feels less "real."

 ### Player Impact
 - Due to anchored patrol behavior, the AI always "knows" the location of the players and will patrol in that area.
 As such, there should never be a squad of AI patrolling several kilometers away from the nearest player.
-So, AI squads should always be relevant due to their proximity, and are more likely to encounter players during their patrols.
+So, AI squads should always be relevant due to their proximity and are more likely to encounter players during their patrols.
 - AI that actively tries to keep itself alive, such as by using cover, as opposed to standing out in the open, is harder to perceive as being "dumb."
-Killing a self-preserving AI should feel like a satisfying minor-accomplishment for the player since the AI, despite having low-health (one or two shots to kill), is more challenging to hit while it is concealed behind cover.
+Killing a self-preserving AI should feel like a satisfying minor accomplishment for the player since the AI, despite having low health (one or two shots to kill), is more challenging to hit while it is concealed behind cover.
 - The AI knows that it has a ranged projectile weapon.
 To keep pressure, the AI will still advance on the players, but they will not be afraid to use their rifles, as opposed to charging from tens of meters away with their bayonets.

 ### Screenshots